A View to a Kill: Filming

 In Paris it was planned that two stunt parachutists, B.J.
 Worth and Don Caldvedt, would undertake two jumps from a (clearly visible) platform that extended from a top edge of the Eiffel Tower.
 However, sufficient footage was obtained from Worth's jump, so Caldvedt was told he would not be performing his own descent.
 Caldvedt, unhappy at not being able to perform the jump, parachuted off the tower without authorisation from the City of Paris.
 He was subsequently sacked by the production team for jeopardising the continuation of filming in the city.

 Airship Industries managed a major marketing coup with the inclusion of its Skyship 500 series blimp in the film.
 At the time Airship Industries was producing a fleet of blimps which were recognisable over many capitals of the world offering tours, or advertising sponsorship deals.
-As all Bond films have included the most current technology, this included the lighter than air interest.
 The blimp seen in the climax was then on a promotional tour of Los Angeles after its participation in the opening ceremony of the 1984 Summer Olympics.
 At that time, it had "Welcome" painted across the side of the gasbag, but was replaced by "Zorin Industries" for the film.
 During the summer of 1984, the blimp was used to advertise Fujifilm.
 In real life, inflating the airship would take up to 24 hours, but during the film it was shown to take two minutes.

 Despite filming going over schedule by two weeks, the production was completed $5 million under budget at $30 million according to John Glen.
 Filming completed on 16 January 1985.

 Music

 The soundtrack was composed by John Barry and published by EMI/Capitol.
 The theme song, "A View to a Kill", was written by Barry and Duran Duran, and performed by the band.
 "May Day Jumps" is the only track that uses the "James Bond Theme".
 Barry's composition from On Her Majesty's Secret Service was modified for use in the songs "Snow Job", "He's Dangerous" and "Golden Gate Fight" of A View to a Kill.
 "A View to a Kill" reached number two on the UK Singles Chart and number one on the Billboard Hot 100 in the United States, thus becoming the peak song in the James Bond series.
 The 2015 track Writing's on the Wall later out performed the song in the UK by reaching number one.

-Duran Duran was chosen to do the song after bassist John Taylor, a lifelong Bond fan, approached producer Albert Broccoli at a party, and somewhat drunkenly asked "When are you going to get someone decent to do one of your theme songs?"
+Duran Duran was chosen to do the song after bassist John Taylor, a Bond fan, approached producer Albert Broccoli at a party, and drunkenly asked "When are you going to get someone decent to do one of your theme songs?"

 During the opening sequence, a cover version of the 1965 Beach Boys song "California Girls", performed by tribute band Gidea Park with Adrian Baker, is used during a chase in which Bond snowboards; it has been suggested that this sequence helped initiate interest in snowboarding.